MOohTus/ODAMNet/README.rst

 Examples
 ----------------

-To study the overlap between Rare Diseases (from WikiPathways (WP)) and genes targeted by environmental factors (extracted from CTD database), three approaches are implemented :
+Three approaches are implemented to study the relationships between Rare Diseases (from WikiPathways (WP)) and genes targeted by environmental factors (extracted from CTD database):

 Overlap analysis
 ^^^^^^^^^^^^^^^^^
-This method calculates the overlap between target genes and Rare Disease pathways.
-It's looking for direct association : target genes that take part of pathways.
+This method computes the overlap between CTD-associated target genes and WP Rare Disease pathways.
+It is looking for direct associations, i.e., target genes that are part of pathways.

 .. code-block:: bash